doppelhelix/android_update-binary_replacement/README.md

-# Complete Shell Script Flashable Zip EDIFY/update-binary Replacement
+# Complete EDIFY/update-binary Replacement
 *[by osm0sis @ xda-developers](http://forum.xda-developers.com/member.php?u=4544860)*

-makes flashable zips universal by not requiring a compiled update-binary
+makes flashable zips universal by using a shell script; thus not requiring a compiled update-binary.

 > for an extensive how to, please have a look at [forum.xda-developers.com](http://forum.xda-developers.com/android/software-hacking/dev-complete-shell-script-flashable-zip-t2934449 "Jump to the forum entry").